Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Gaussian operations as adjoint channels on observables

 Therefore, we get

-We immediately get the result that the coherent state has larger noise contribution than the vacuum state and in particular this occurs when $\supp(\tilde\alpha)\,\cap\,\supp(f)\neq \emptyset$.
+We immediately get the result that the coherent state has larger noise contribution than the vacuum state by an amount that depends on the causal propagator between $\tilde\alpha$ and $f$, and furthermore this is only nonzero if $\Tilde{\alpha}$ and $f$ have supports that are causally connected by the field.
 This can be understood as follows: since coherent states are not invariant under the full spacetime isometry group (in flat space it is the Poincar\'e group), the coherent amplitude's ``Fourier transform'' must be localized somewhere in spacetime with support given by that of $\tilde\alpha$, and it is here that the coherent excitations add to the field fluctuations.

 Similarly, for squeezed state we get

 This has the nice interpretation that the squeezing operation ``squeezes the smearing profile'' $f$ into $h_\zeta\coloneqq f+2E(\tilde{\zeta},f)$.
 Therefore, we get